Greeks embrace some new myths about life with the euro

 Like many Greeks who punished mainstream parties in a fruitless May 6 election that has brought Greece to the edge of a political abyss, she thinks politicians have exaggerated the threat of euro expulsion to scare up votes for failed policies.

-"The big parties brought us here, to poverty and suicide, and they are terrorizing us to make us accept tough measures."
+"The big parties brought us here, to poverty and suicide, and they are terrorising us to make us accept tough measures."

 In what many foreign partners see as the great Greek paradox, opinion polls show over 75 percent of Greeks want to stay in the euro, but two thirds oppose an international bailout, a lifeline which came with harsh salary, pension and job cuts.